Temperature control: food safety tips

 • check the time between cooking food and chilling it - this shouldn’t be longer than one to two hours

-• remember, chilled food must be kept below 8 degrees Celcius, ideally 5 degrees Celcius
+• remember, chilled food must be kept below 8 degrees Celsius, ideally 5 degrees Celsius

 Cooling

 It is important to cool food as quickly as possible in order to prevent the growth of bacteria.
-Ideally this should be cooled to less than 8 degrees Celcius within 90 minutes.
+Ideally this should be cooled to less than 8 degrees Celsius within 90 minutes.

 Food can be cooled quickly by a variety of methods.
 These include: